MM-ISTS: Cooperating Irregularly Sampled Time Series Forecasting with Multimodal Vision-Text LLMs: Introduction

 Despite these advancements, most existing methods remain confined to a single modality and rely solely on historical observations.
 These methods often overlook the rich semantic information and fine-grained temporal patterns.
 Recent studies demonstrate that additional modalities, such as text and images, are capable of providing complementary information to facilitate time series modeling~\cite{DBLP:conf/icml/ZhongR0LW025, DBLP:conf/iclr/0005WMCZSCLLPW24}.
 Specifically, the textual data often contains contextual descriptions and dataset statistics, which can enhance the understanding of time series patterns.
 Thus, prompt-based methods~\cite{DBLP:conf/icde/LiuMXZLZLZ25, DBLP:conf/iclr/0005WMCZSCLLPW24} emerge by mapping time series into prompts to help the LLMs understand the time series in depth.
 These methods often focus on addressing the modality gap between continuous time series and discrete text, aiming to alleviate information misalignment~\cite{DBLP:conf/aaai/0003X0YZ00025}.
 However, these methods struggle to capture fine-grained temporal patterns, i.e., the ability to learn subtle dynamics, which are particularly important for ISTS forecasting to alleviate the influence of irregularity.
 More recent studies address this problem by converting time series into their visual versions, such as line graphs or gray-scale images, enabling spatial pattern capturing, which is embedded in time series~\cite{chenvisionts}.
 Nonetheless, these vision-based methods fall short in learning contextual semantics, since they fail to incorporate domain-specific knowledge.

 As a result, we need a new kind of method that can bridge the temporal observations, textual data, and images.
 However, it is non-trivial to develop this kind of model, due to the following challenges.
-Although multimodal LLMs (MLLMs) offer a promising means to bridge this gap, leveraging their general reasoning capabilities, it is challenging to utilize MLLMs to ISTS.
+Although multimodal LLMs (MLLMs) offer a promising means to bridge this gap, leveraging their general understanding capabilities, it is challenging to utilize MLLMs for ISTS forecasting.
 First, a significant representational discrepancy exists between sparse ISTS and the dense inputs required by MLLMs.
 Naive conversion methods, such as converting time series into standard images or plain text, may not capture the critical uneven time intervals or learn temporal patterns with missing observations.
 For instance, standard image resizing may distort temporal scales, while linear text serialization may lose the structural correlation across variables.
-Second, it is challenging to alleviate the modality gap, aligning the numerical temporal observations, text, and images.
+Second, it is challenging to alleviate the modality gap by aligning temporal observations, visual inputs, and textual context.
 Irregular numerical observations often require high precision, whereas MLLMs operate on a coarse-grained semantic level~\cite{DBLP:conf/icml/ZhongR0LW025}.
-It is urgent to invent an effective mechanism to align such threefold representations.
+An effective mechanism is needed to align such threefold representations.